Netrvin/telegram-pm-chat-bot/README.md

     "//3": "Language Pack Name (Be careful!
 It's 'en'!)"
 }
 ```
-If you didn't set admin's ID previously, the user who sends `/setadmin` to the bot firstly will become the admin.
+If you didn't set admin's ID previously, the user who sends `/setadmin` to the bot first will become the admin.
 You can edit `config.json` to change admin later.

 ## 运行 (Run)
 ```